jdoiro3/mkdocs-multirepo-plugin/README.md

 ### Use in CI/CD

+If you want to use the plugin within Azure Pipelines or Github Actions, you'll need to define an access token.

+#### Azure Pipelines

-If you want to use the plugin within Azure Pipelines or Github Actions, you'll need to define an `AccessToken` environment variable for the `mkdocs build` step.
-The `AccessToken` should have access to `clone` all repos.
+You'll need to define an `AccessToken` environment variable for the `mkdocs build` step.
+The access token should have access to `clone` all repos.

+#### Github Actions

+You'll need to define an `GithubAccessToken` environment variable for the `mkdocs build` step.
+The access token should have access to `clone` all repos.
+This can be a personal access token or one from a GitHub App.

 #### Azure Pipeline Step Example